dngo13/gen_assistant/README.md

 `pip install discord discord-webhook `
 `pip install python-dotenv`
 ### Commands
-Start the virtual environment in command prompt by `/api_env/Scripts/activate` Then run `python backend.py` to start the flask server.
+Create a virtual environment if you don't have it. `python3 -m venv api_env` Start the virtual environment in command prompt by `.\api_env\Scripts\activate` Then run `python backend.py` to start the flask server.

-`http://localhost:5000/` to check if running.
+`http://100.70.126.54:5000/` to check if running.
-`http://localhost:5000/get_upcoming_events` to check calendar events in json
+`http://100.70.126.54:5000/get_upcoming_events` to check calendar events in json

 Run `bot_run.py` to start the discord bot.